microsoft/rats/oneml-devtools/docs/index.md

 `setup-devtools` when certain changes are made to `pyproject.toml`, so it's a good idea to run this command occasionally to make sure the environment isn't in a stale state.

-You can configure shell-completion for this command in `zsh` by adding the below snippet to `~/.zshrc`:
+You can configure shell-completion for the duration of your session with the command below:

 ``` bash
 eval "$(_ONEML_DEVTOOLS_PIPX_COMPLETE=zsh_source oneml-devtools.pipx)"